 Unending Wonders of a Subatomic World or In Search of the Great Penguin takes the reader on a journey into a magical and sometimes alarming level of reality where all is truly connected and no one, nothing, is inconsequential, not even the most seeming minor character.
 Historical exposition, social commentary, and psychological and spiritual reflection enrich and illuminate the free flowing complexity of the basic plot line which includes the search for the great penguin, a struggling touring band, and a woman fleeing her impending wedding with all the wedding gifts.
 Unending Wonders of a Subatomic World or In Search of the Great Penguin is not a novel to skim lightly.
 It is an experience that may change the way you view the universe.

-The Rhetoric of Streets was released in 2016 and Thunderbird and the Ball of Twine in 2011.
-The 2nd edition of Unending Wonders of a Subatomic World was released in 2011 but was previously first published about 2007.
-My books are long and involved reads (and writes) and I can't churn them out once every three months or even once a year like some individuals.
-Extreme patience is required in the making of them and they are not works that are consumed in one night.
-Many people report reading pages and chapters repeatedly, absorbing them.
+My books are long and involved writes and I can't churn them out once every three months or even once a year.
+Patience is required in the making of them.
+Nor are they works that are consumed in one night.
+Individuals have said they read pages and chapters repeatedly, absorbing them.

-Because my books are involved reads and not consumed in one day or a week, I prefer to sell my work paperbound (cheaper than hardbound) rather than for an ereader, though I personally love ereaders as a supplement for a longer book, to facilitate searches for text.
+Because my books are involved reads and not consumed in one day or a week, I prefer to sell my work paperbound rather than for an ereader.
 I publish through Lulu because they have thus far proven to have good, consistent text quality and are cheaper than Amazon.